MailTape/MailTape-v1/_posts/2015-07-26-Superpoze.md

 S.: **"**_Let the sunshine in._**"**

 <p id="outroduction">
-That's all Folks, Thanks to [Crackazat](https://soundcloud.com/crackazat) for his wonderful selection, and thanks to [Celestin](http://slipontherock.com/) for the gorgeous illustration !</p>
+That's all Folks, Thanks to [Superpoze](https://www.facebook.com/SuperpozeMusic) for his beautiful selection, thanks to [William Girault](https://www.facebook.com/Wllgr?fref=ts) for the gorgeous illustration and PS KY for her poetry !</p>